jumbo-q/cartoon-camera/README.md

   *   To create a custom marker:
     1. Use [this tool](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html) to generate your custom marker. 🛠️
     2. Export the `.patt` file and place it in `/assets/custom-markers/`.
-    3. Link it using the `a-marker` tag in `index.html`.
-[Learn more](https://ar-js-org.github.io/AR.js-Docs/marker-based/#a-frame).
-    4. Check out [this article](https://ar-js-org.github.io/AR.js-Docs/marker-based/#how-to-choose-good-images-for-pattern-markers) for tips on creating effective custom markers. 💡
-*   **Ready to Play:** Fire up the app and point your camera at the marker.
-You can find the default hiro marker [here](https://raw.githubusercontent.com/AR-js-org/AR.js/master/data/images/hiro.png). 🕹️

 *   **Capture the Moment:** Translate, rotate, or zoom your 3D model to your liking, and then snap a pic! 📸

 ---